Find out exactly how much of your pay rise actually reaches your bank account

 Australia's tax system is progressive — the more you earn, the higher your marginal tax rate.
 When you get a pay rise, the extra income is taxed at your marginal rate, not your average rate.

-For example, if you earn $100,000 and get a $10,000 raise, that extra $10,000 is taxed at 37% (plus 2% Medicare), so you keep about $6,100 of it.
-This calculator shows you the exact figures.
+For example, if you earn $100,000 and get a $10,000 raise, that extra $10,000 is taxed at your 30% marginal rate plus the 2% Medicare levy.
+Without private hospital cover you keep about $5,710 of it, because the raise also pushes your income over the Medicare Levy Surcharge threshold; with hospital cover you'd keep about $6,800.
+This calculator shows you the exact figures for your own numbers.

 Estimates only.
 Not financial or tax advice.
 Full disclaimer for your rights and our limitations of liability.